monitorrio/docs.monitorr.io/index.rst

 Overview
 ---------

-Monitorr allows you to quickly add error logging into your .NET Web applications.
+Monitorr is an online service that provides exception tracking for of your .NET Web applications.

-It uses the popular `elmah <http://elmah.github.io/>`_ package for logging nearly all unhandled exceptions.
+It allows you to easily log all you application errors, and troubleshoot them in one location.

 Table of Contents
 ------------------